info201-w17/remote-origin-fix/README.md

 Looks scary, right?
 However, don't fret!
 There is a really _**easy**_ fix for this!

 But first, let's understand why we're having this problem in the first place.
 The main reason that you're unable to `push` to this repository is that it is **not** yours!
 Even though you may have forked the module, you copied the wrong link to clone down from GitHub, leaving your forked repository to not be cloned to your computer.
-However, this ins't a big deal, since the repository is the same...
+However, this isn't a big deal, since the repository is the same...
 After all you did fork it directly!

 ```
 Note: if you did not fork the repository, you need to do that now!